The Four Color Theorem -- A New Simple Proof by Induction: Main Result

 \section{Main Result}

-Here we present proof of the four color theorem that is based on the principle of mathematical induction.
+In this section, we present our proof to the four color theorem.
+Throughout the proof, graphs are considered in their planar form only.

-\begin{theorem} [The Four Color Theorem (4CT)]\quad The vertices of every planar graph can be colored with at most four colors in such a way that any two adjacent vertices have different colors. \end{theorem} \begin{proof}\quad The proof is based on the Principle of Mathematical Induction on the number of vertices $n$ of any given simple planar graph.
-Here graphs are considered in their planar form only.
+\begin{theorem} [The Four Color Theorem (4CT)]\quad The vertices of every planar graph can be colored with at most four colors in such a way that any two adjacent vertices have different colors. \end{theorem} \begin{proof}\quad It is enough to prove the theorem for any simple planar graph.
+The proof is based on the Principle of Mathematical Induction on the order $n$ of \textit{simple planar graphs}, $n\in\mathbb{N}$.